cstevons/cstevons.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the pages
 ---

 Welcome to my page!
-I’m an electrical engineer in the Engineering Leadership Program at General Dynamics Mission Systems (GDMS).
-Since 2022, I have been involved in diverse projects within space systems and communications.
-My work includes building lab prototypes for optical quantum communications technology, measuring and enhancing the performance of Rydberg atom-based RF sensors, and developing software using Python and MATLAB for machine learning models and data analysis in space programs.
+I’m a software engineer in the space defense industry at General Dynamics Mission Systems (GDMS).
+Since 2022, my work has included building lab prototypes for optical quantum communications technology, measuring and enhancing the performance of Rydberg atom-based RF sensors, and developing software using Python and MATLAB for machine learning and interactive data visualizations for space communications programs.

+I'm applying to Ph.D. programs!
+Broadly, I plan to merge my academic background in physics/optics with my professional background in software to research the intersection of scientific computing and AI/ML research.
+I plan to pursue a path guiding generative AI models, like diffusion, with known scientific principles.
+My goal is to create simulations and scenes rooted in the mathematical framework of physics rather than merely constructing realistic-looking outputs.
+This approach is critical for deploying generative models in scientific settings, particularly in medical imaging and digital twin development for increasingly complex engineering systems.

 Before joining GDMS, I earned a Master’s degree in Electrical and Computer Engineering from the University of Michigan (2020-2021) and earned a Master's degree in Physics at the University of Alabama in Huntsville (2017-2019).
 I've also held 2 internship positions with the [Space Communications and Navigation](https://www.nasa.gov/directorates/space-operations/space-communications-and-navigation-scan-program/) program at NASA Glenn Research Center, with a focus on Quantum Communications.

-Outside of my professional career, I spend most of my time further developing my skills in software and machine learning, supporting my wife as she excels through Podiatry school, or out on the roads running.
-Running has been a significant part of my life since 2012 and serves as both a venue for stress relief and competition.
-In recent years, I have focused my training on half and full marathons, including the [2024 Mesa Marathon](https://mesamarathon.com/).
+Outside of work, I spend most of my time supporting my wife as she excels through Podiatry school, planning out the next national park to visit, or out on the roads running.
+Running is a significant part of my life, serving both as a stress reliever and competitive pursuit.
+In recent years, I have focused my training on half and full marathons, including the [Bayshore Marathon](https://www.bayshoremarathon.org/) and [Mesa Marathon](https://mesamarathon.com/).

-Since graduating, I have developed a deep passion for machine and deep learning, both professionally and personally.
-I have completed the [Deep Learning Specialization](/assets/pdf/Deep_Learning_Specialization_Certificate.pdf) by DeepLearning.AI, taken machine learning courses on Coursera, and worked through lecture videos and assignments from a [Computer Vision graduate course](https://web.eecs.umich.edu/~justincj/teaching/eecs498/WI2022/) at Michigan.
-Additionally, I am currently enrolled in a course provided by OpenCV.
-These experiences complement the machine learning tasks I perform in my current role at GDMS.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.